amazon-science/listen-know-spell-dataset/README.md

 ## Listen Know Spell Dataset
 This dataset contains ~2M (paried audio-text) samples of data used in [1].
 Speech utterances used in our experiments include data from Mozilla’s Common Voice [2] and TED-LIUM [3] datasets,  as well as TTS data generated from Wikidata5M dataset[4].
-We consider speech examples containing at least 1 pair of related entities for this dataset generation.
+We considered speech examples containing at least 1 pair of related entities for this dataset generation.
 We found that there is a dearth of such speech examples in public datasets.
 For instance, the TED-LIUM test set has less than 50 samples that mention a pair of related entities.
-We overcome this challenge by generating TTS data containing named entities using the publicly available Amazon Polly service [5].
-First, we leverage the open-sourced Wikidata5M dataset [4] that provides a semantically annotated text corpus of Wikipedia descriptions.
-We extract ∼19M sentences by splitting the description paragraphs to obtain short utterances.
-We then use DBpedia Spotlight [6] to annotate entities in each sentence, and drop sentences not having at least 1 pair of entities that are linked in the DBpedia knowledge graph.
-Finally, we use Amazon Polly to convert ∼2M sentences thus filtered into speech examples.
-For generating each sentence, we randomly sample from a set of 9 en-US “Neural TTS” speakers in Amazon Polly (5 female, 4 male voices).
-We combine this TTS data  with all speech examples from the natural voice datasets [2, 3] that have entities identified using DBpedia Spotlight.
+We overcame this challenge by generating TTS data containing named entities using the publicly available Amazon Polly service [5].
+First, we leveraged the open-sourced Wikidata5M dataset [4] that provides a semantically annotated text corpus of Wikipedia descriptions.
+We extracted ∼19M sentences by splitting the description paragraphs to obtain short utterances.
+We then used DBpedia Spotlight [6] to annotate entities in each sentence, and dropped sentences not having at least 1 pair of entities that are linked in the DBpedia knowledge graph.
+Finally, we used Amazon Polly to convert ∼2M sentences thus filtered into speech examples.
+For generating each sentence, we randomly sampled from a set of 9 en-US “Neural TTS” speakers in Amazon Polly (5 female, 4 male voices).
+We combined this TTS data  with all speech examples from the natural voice datasets [2, 3] that have entities identified using DBpedia Spotlight.

 ## License